tearust/t-rust/obsidian/_gitbook-dev-docs/z_Glossary/AuthKey.md

 # AuthKey security

 If a sniffer get this AuthKey, he can impersonate the user and cheat the system.
 So the security of AuthKey is very important.
-In [hosting_CML](hosting_CML.md) and [State_Machine](t-rust/docs/_gitbook-dev-docs/1_core_docs/State_Machine.md), the AuthKey always stays inside the hardware [enclave](enclave.md).
-During transportation between [enclave](enclave.md)s, TLS security is always applied.
+In [hosting_CML](hosting_CML.md) and [state machine](State_Machine.md), the AuthKey always stays inside the hardware [enclave](enclave.md).
+During transportation between [enclaves](enclave.md), TLS security is always applied.
 Between browser and the [hosting_CML](hosting_CML.md), a special end-to-end encryption is applied to keep the AuthKey secure.